 Disclaimer: These volunteers will likely need to fill out a background check, FYI.
 Also, to keep everyone happy be sure to let the school secretary know what you are doing and ask her to show you the ins and outs of the machine, so you can train you volunteers.
 You might even introduce the volunteers to the secretary.

-I would recommend a thank you note and a small gift at the end of the year for these kind parents who are busy too!
+I would recommend a thank you note and a small gift at the end of the year for these kind parent volunteers who are busy too!
 A thoughtful note and something small goes a long way.

 Here is the thing about middle school, it is a time when kiddos are stepping out on their own and sometimes even just a small opportunity to volunteer gives parents another touch point.
 It also helps build rapport, it opens communication lines, and even parents who might not feel comfortable at school, are able to be a part.